arcus/NALMS_Not_Another_LMS/README.md

 Ultimately a user should be able to create a pathway using section headings and module names, and then generate all files needed to create that pathway on REDCap.

+## Setup for admin tasks

+You'll need REDCap API tokens for the following projects:

+- DART Pipeline (pid=56668)
+- NALMS (pid=57556)

+PUT IN INSTRUCTIONS FOR SAVING AS ENVIRONMENT VARS

+Note: To run the CLI commands here, make sure you're in the main NALMS directory.

 ## Creating a pathway

 The point of this repository is to make creating a new DART Pathway as easy as possible.
 But there are still a few steps involved.